List of lingua francas: Azerbaijani

-Bangla
+Bengali

-The Bangla language acts as a lingua franca for the entire Bengal region (Bangladesh and West Bengal).
+The Bengali language acts as a lingua franca for the entire Bengal region (Bangladesh and West Bengal).
 While there are other languages spoken throughout Bengal that are not necessarily mutually intelligible with Standard Bangla, like Chittagongian and Sylheti, Standard Bangla is a second language for these communities and a link language between them and other groups in the country.

 Hebrew

 Throughout the centuries of Jewish exile, Hebrew has served the Jewish people as a lingua franca; allowing Jews from different areas of the world to communicate effectively with one another.
 This was particularly valuable for cross-culture mercantile trading which became one of the default occupations held by Jews in exilic times.
 Without the need for translators, documents could easily be written up to convey significant legal trade information.
 Among early Zionists, a newly reconstructed form of Hebrew served as a common language between Jews from nations as diverse as Poland and Yemen.
-In modern Israel, Hebrew is the commonly accepted language of administration and trade, even among Israeli-Arabs whose mother tongue remains Arabic.
+In modern Israel, Hebrew is the commonly accepted language of administration and trade, even among Palestinian citizens of Israel whose mother tongue remains Arabic.